ksator/junos_monitoring_with_a_TIG_stack/README.md

 # Requirements to use this repository

 ## Docker

 you need to install docker.
 This is not covered in this repository

+## Docker compose

+you need to install docker compose.
+This is not covered in this repository

 ## Junos

 In order to collect data from Junos using openconfig telemetry, the devices require the Junos packages ```openconfig``` and ```network agent```
 Starting with Junos OS Release 18.3R1, the Junos OS image includes these 2 packages; therefore, you do not need anymore to install them separately on your device.
-If you are using an older Junos release, it is required to install these two packages.
+If you are using an older Junos release, it is required to install these two packages separately.
 Run this command to verify:
 ```
 jcluser@vMX1> show version | match "Junos:|openconfig|na telemetry"